pzingg/todo_absinthe/README.md

 * `subscriptionId` - the same id used for the topic.
 * `result` - a JSON value containing the standard GraphQL `data` reply.

-More detailed comments can be found in the source file at assets/elm/src/Todo.elm.
+More detailed comments can be found in the single Elm source file located in the repository at `assets/elm/src/Todo.elm`.

-The footer in the user interface has a clickable link for exercising the pubsub.
+A clickable link was added to the original footer in the Elm user interface in order to exercise pubsub operations.
 Clicking the link will either subscribe to the subscriptions "itemsCreated", "itemsUpdated" and "itemsDeleted", or unsubscribe from them.

 ### Client side GraphQL operations over websockets